 A unit to measurement commonly used to express processor speed, also referred to as clock speed.
 1 Gigahertz (GHz) = 1 billion cycles per second.
 A higher number used to mean a faster processor, but advances in technology have made chips more efficient.
 For this reason it’s not advisable to compare performance based on GHz or clock speed alone.
 (See Clock Speed)

-A unit of measure, a nanometer (nm) is one-billionth of a meter.
+A unit of measure, a nanometre (nm) is one-billionth of a metre.
 The transistors on Intel’s latest processors are just 32nm wide, with older models at 45nm and 65nm.
-The smaller size allows transistors to be packed more densely, leak less energy, produce less heat and switch faster, so processors run faster, use less power, and are more energy-efficient.
+The smaller size allows transistors to be packed more densely, leak less energy, produce less heat and switch faster, so processors run faster, use less power and are more energy-efficient.

 Cores and threads go hand-in-hand.
 Multi-core processors are single chips that contain two or more distinct processors or execution cores in the same integrated circuit.
 Multi-threading allows each core to work on two tasks at once, letting you do more things at the same time for faster results.

 A group of technology features designed to enhance the visual experience delivered by the Intel® Core™ processors.
 Built-in visual features include Intel® Quick Sync Video, Intel® HD Graphics, Intel® Clear Video Technology and Intel® InTru™ 3D Technology.